-The War Chest, the Community Chest, the United Fund – all symbols of the evolution of today's United Way and of the generosity and dedication of generations of Summit County donors and volunteers.
+The War Chest, the Community Chest, the United Fund – all symbols of the evolution of today's United Way and of the generosity and dedication of generations volunteers and donors in our community.

 1918 - A community War Chest was established as the first unified fundraising drive in the Akron area to aid women and children left impoverished as men were sent to battle in World War I.